 On per-abdominal examination, the abdomen was soft in consistency with no guarding or rigidity.
 Tenderness was present on deep palpation in the right hypochondrium and liver was enlarged with a span of 17 cm.
 A single soft to firm lump measuring approximately 4 x 4 cm was palpable just below the xiphisternum, extending transversely from the midline up to 4 cm.
 The liver could not be palpated separately from the mass.
 There was no free fluid and bowel sounds were present.
 His liver function tests were normal and alpha fetoprotein was within normal limits.

-Triple phase CT scan of abdomen was done which was suggestive of a homogenously enhancing capsulated benign hepatic mass lesion in the left lobe indenting the right wall of body of stomach (Figure 1-4).
+Triple phase CT scan of abdomen was done which was suggestive of a homogenously enhancing capsulated benign hepatic mass lesion in the left lobe indenting the right wall of body of stomach (Figure 1,2,Figure 3 and Figure 4).
 Resection of the mass was done under General Anaesthesia (GA) and intra-operative findings revealed presence of a Space Occupying Lesion (SOL) in the left lobe of liver.
 Grossly the specimen measured 11 x 12 x 3 cm.
 Cut section showed a well-circumscribed tumour measuring 7.5 x 8 x 2.5 cm.
 The tumour was yellowish in colour and soft in consistency with few areas of haemorrhage.
 No necrosis was seen (Figure 5).

 The routine Haematoxylin and Eosin (H & E) stained sections examined from the mass showed a well circumscribed tumour composed of hepatocytes arranged in cords and trabeculae which were 1-2 cell thick plate separated by sinusoids.
 Pseudo-portal tracts were prominent along with presence of mild inflammation comprising of lymphocytes, histiocytes, neutrophils and plasma cells.
 Portal tracts were absent.
 Kupffer cells were reduced to absent.
 The cells lacked cytological atypia with minimal nuclear pleomorphism (Figure 6).
 No mitosis was noted and few areas of haemorrhage were seen.
 No necrosis noted.
 Normal hepatic parenchyma was seen at the periphery.
 Reticulin stain revealed presence of intact hepatic architecture with minimal plate thickening (Figure 7).
 Based on these features a diagnosis of HCA inflammatory subtype (HA-I) was rendered.
 Postoperative period was uneventful.
 There was no recurrence or metastasis during one year of follow up.